timogcgn/HTELWEK/Optimizer_Tool_README.txt

 - 4.3.2.
 PARAMETERS -

 - w, R, S, T, L, d, curlevel, optT, opteps, initeps, printset: same functionality as with setup.
-- oldeps: contains the output from the previous iteration of gd_search (or the output of setup/initial input initeps, if this is the first call of gd_search).
+- oldeps (dict): contains the output from the previous iteration of gd_search (or the output of setup/initial input initeps, if this is the first call of gd_search).
-- oldchangeeps: contains the optchangeeps from the previous iteration of gd_search (or nulleps(d-1), if this is the first call of gd_search).
+- oldchangeeps (dict): contains the optchangeeps from the previous iteration of gd_search (or nulleps(d-1), if this is the first call of gd_search).
-- changeeps: contains the changes made to all parameters in initeps, compared to oldeps (i.e. changeeps=oldeps-initeps).
+- changeeps (dict): contains the changes made to all parameters in initeps, compared to oldeps (i.e. changeeps=oldeps-initeps).
-- optchangeeps: contains the changes made to the optimal parameter set from the previous iteration, compared to oldeps.
+- optchangeeps (dict): contains the changes made to the optimal parameter set from the previous iteration, compared to oldeps.
-- gamma: denotes the search step size, i.e. initeps[i,j]-oldeps[i,j] is always k*gamma for some integer k.
+- gamma (float): denotes the search step size, i.e. initeps[i,j]-oldeps[i,j] is always k*gamma for some integer k.
 Initially set to 0.001.
-- gd_delta: similar functionality to setupdelta, i.e. we want to improve the runtime by at least gd_delta in each step.
+- gd_delta (float): similar functionality to setupdelta, i.e. we want to improve the runtime by at least gd_delta in each step.
 Initially set to 0.
-- gd_scale: similarly to gd_delta, gd_scale dictates a minimal improvement over optT by scaling it by a relative amount.
+- gd_scale (float): similarly to gd_delta, gd_scale dictates a minimal improvement over optT by scaling it by a relative amount.
 Overall formula is max(T[0],...,T[curlevel-1])<gd_scale*optT-gd_delta. initially set to 1.
-- lightningiter: dictates an upper bound of parameters that are to be looked at in the lightning_gd phase, i.e. the runtime of one iteration of lightning_gd (see 5.4.).
+- lightningiter (int): dictates an upper bound of parameters that are to be looked at in the lightning_gd phase, i.e. the runtime of one iteration of lightning_gd (see 5.4.).
 Initially set to 1000000.

 - 4.3.3.
 GD_SEARCH -